 The 1911 census shows us that George was living with his brother, Thomas and family at 19 Primrose Hill, Connah’s Quay, Flintshire.
 Thomas was 28 and a Bar Cutter in the Iron Works His wife of 4 years, Minnie was 28 she too had been born in Chester.
 Their children were Catherine Dinah 3 and Albert 1.
 George Povey was a Boarder, single and 19 years old.

-His mother Dinah, now a widow, stated on the 1911 census that she had given birth to 5 children who were still living in 1911 but this was not strictly true as I found a burial of one of her & Robert’s children, a son William who had died age 9 months in July 1899.
+According to the 1911 census, his mother Dinah, then a widow, had given birth to 5 children who were still living in 1911.
+(This was not strictly true, however, as I found a listed burial of one of her & Robert’s children, a son William who had died age 9 months in July 1899).

 Forces Genealogy lists G H Povey It gives his regimental details and says he was 23 years old and was ‘Shot at Dawn’ for ‘Quitting his post’.
 It says he is commemorated on the Menin Gate Memorial at Ypres.

 There is a medal card for George Povey accessible on www.ancestry.co.uk.
 It confirms the regimental details above and lists his three medals.
 It tells us that the first Theatre of War he served in was France and that he entered it on the 18th December 1914.
 It says his rank of Corporal was reduced for misconduct and that he was ‘shot for deserting his post’ on the 11th February 1915.
 It seems ironic that the army awarded him his medals anyway.